From March 24 to 26, Harvard hosted the 2017 Ivy League Vegan Conference—and there wasn’t a sign-wielding animal-rights picketer in sight.

 Reflecting the conference’s mission, a diverse line-up of speakers were invited to discuss a number of topics pertaining to veganism.
 On Friday, Law School professor Cass R. Sunstein spoke on behavioral economics and public policy.
 Another Law School professor, Kristen A. Stilt, addressed export practices of farmed animals.
 Saturday and Sunday featured various presentations and panels exploring topics from aquaculture and ocean ecology to biotechnology and its effects on public health.

 This year was the first year that sponsorship played a role in the conference, and it left a corporate fingerprint.
 Stationed at the conference’s entrance in front of a shimmery pink curtain, Unicorn Goods, “the world’s largest vegan store,” sold clothing and accessories.
-Whole Foods provided lunch on Saturday and Sunday, and Purple Carrot, a plant-based meal-kit service, supplied dinner for Saturday’s reception following a keynote speech by its CEO, Andrew N. Levitt.
+Whole Foods provided lunch on Saturday and Sunday, and Purple Carrot, a plant-based meal-kit service, sponsored Saturday’s reception.
 These sponsors, organizers say, are helping make the idea of a plant-based diet more visible in everyday life.

 “Right now, veganism is seen as this fringe movement and the [Ivy League Vegan Conference] is a really good concept to legitimize the idea of veganism and make it into a mainstream academic issue that’s worthy of serious engagement,” Hayek says.
 “It was incredibly important for us to highlight for people what the future of food tastes like.
 It tastes great.”